Skip to content

 Common Mistakes

-• Poor Driver Licensing: Giving drivers full Sales or Service Cloud licenses when they only need to view their routes and update a status, adding massive unnecessary cost.
+• Poor Driver Licensing: Giving drivers full Sales or Service Cloud licenses when they only need to view routes and update a status.
+This adds large unnecessary cost.

 • Point-to-Point Over-engineering: Proposing 20 individual integrations from Salesforce to the various clearance systems instead of using an ESB (MuleSoft) to abstract the complexity.

-• Ignoring Record Locking: Using Master-Detail relationships on high-volume objects that are frequently updated via integration, leading to constant row-lock errors.
+• Ignoring Record Locking: Using Master-Detail relationships on high-volume objects that are frequently updated via integration causes constant row-lock errors.

 Strong Patterns